bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [x] **Life/Soul Labels**
 	- [x] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
 	- [x] Apply disintegrate effect instead of fading in/out for the delta labels.
+- [x] Pile of life/souls should be in a circular pile instead of square.

 ---
 ## 📝 Quick To-Dos